SALTCOFFEEEE/SALTCOFFEEEE.github.io/publications/index.md

 Accepted by **OFC, 2021** |
   <a href="https://www.researchgate.net/publication/ 355441455_Interpretable_and_visualized_SHAP-based_equalizer_with_feature_selection_in_IMDD_system" style="color:#1772D0;">[pdf]</a>

- Intergrated the game theoretic method SHapley Additive exPlanations(SHAP) to conventional machine learning based equalization scheme for better interpretation and less computational complexity.
+ Intergrated the game theoretic method SHapley Additive exPlanations(SHAP) to conventional machine learning based equalization scheme for better interpretation and less computational overhead.

 ---------
  <!-- PJ -->